Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 You should post your sample as soon as you can after collecting it.

 Your local post box should display a time when the post is collected from it.
-Ideally, you should post your sample near this time.
+You should post your sample near this time.

 You can find your nearest post box online using this map.

 If you leave your blood sample for too long, the sample may become haemolysed.
 This is when the blood cells break down and become unsuitable for testing.

 You will need to arrange a follow-up test to confirm your HIV status using an alternative testing method.